AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 In written exposition, $obj: C$ expresses that $obj$ is an object of $C$, while $f: C(A, B)$ means that $f$ is a morphism of $C$ from $A$ to $B$.

-Most importantly, the syntax of STLC itself forms a category, which is sometimes called the *syntacic category*.
+Most importantly, the syntax of STLC itself forms a category, which is sometimes called the *syntactic category*.
 We denote it as **STLC**.
 Its objects are contexts, its morphisms are substitutions with the identity substitution as identity morphism.
 We have not yet defined composition for substitution, which provides composition for **STLC**, nor the composition laws.
 Providing these will be a significant part of our proof obligations about substitutions.

 Another important category is the category of sets, denoted **Set**.
 In our setting, **Set** has as objects Agda types and functions as morphisms (again, ignoring subtleties).